RadioPotin/rainfall42/level3/README.md

 0x08049880  stdout@@GLIBC_2.0
 0x08049884  completed.6159
 0x08049888  dtor_idx.6161
-0x0804988c  m                    <------ global variable m, in the bss section of object
+0x0804988c  m                                               <-- Global variable m, in the bss section of object
 ```

 Now lets look at the functions of the binary